LESSON 2 OF 6

 Artificial Intelligence

-Utilizing five different machine vision programs, artificial intelligence data exposes how computers interpret artworks in the collection.
+Utilizing multiple computer vision services and large language models, artificial intelligence data exposes how computers interpret artworks in the collection.

 Warning: The museum's data is not perfect.
 It is a product of human nature and a product of its time.
 It reflects the museum's accumulated knowledge of the past and present, but not the future.
 The data and data structures within contain the bias and opinions of the museum.
 The Harvard Art Museum’s data spans over 200,000 objects, but is often incomplete or ambiguous.
 It's a living document, constantly updated by the museum.